erlio/vmq_pgauth_demo/readme.md

 # VerneMQ Demo Postgres Auth Plugin

 This is a VerneMQ plugin demonstrating how to use the PostgreSQL DB for authenticating and authorizing clients.
-This is for demonstration purposes only as it currently doesn't deal with SQL injection, caching and other issues related to production use.
+This is for demonstration purposes only, as it currently doesn't deal with neither SQL injection, hashing of passwords caching nor other issues related to production use.

 ### Prerequisites: